musabash/show-folders/README.md

 ### Application Entry Point

 - **App.tsx**: Main application component that manages state and renders the `ContentsTable` component.

+### Styling
+This project uses Tailwind CSS for styling.
+Tailwind CSS is a utility-first CSS framework for rapidly building custom user interfaces.
+The configuration files for Tailwind CSS are:

+**tailwind.config.js**: Tailwind CSS configuration file.
+**postcss.config.js**: Configuration file for PostCSS, which processes Tailwind CSS.
+To apply styles using Tailwind CSS, utility classes are used directly in the JSX markup.
+For example, className="px-3 text-left align-baseline" is used to apply padding, text alignment, and other styles to elements.

 ## Future Improvements